pwilmart/BCP-ALL_QE-TMT_Nat-Comm-2019/README.md

 - sample processing, fractionation, and mass spec settings are in the publication
 - Ensembl human protein database used
   - very complete so lots of peptide redundancy
 - MS2 scans acquired at 35K resolution
-  - maybe a little low (>50K is better) to completely resolve N- and C-forms
+  - maybe >50K is better to completely resolve N- and C-forms
 - search engine was MSGF+
   - 10 ppm parent mass tolerance
   - other parameters appropriate for basic TMT experiment